-By flirting, we mean the art of witty and spontaneous banter.
-By flirting, we mean using dialogue and conversation to attract people to you, engaging with people in a light-hearted, fun, easy, and graceful way to bond with people romantically.
+By flirting, I mean the art of witty and spontaneous banter.
+By flirting, I mean using dialogue and conversation to attract people to you, engaging with people in a light-hearted, fun, easy, and graceful way to bond with them romantically.
 With the medium of online dating, success necessarily involves utilizing the written word (i.e. your online flirting ability) as a social skill.

-Composing a dashing and coquettish email is not as difficult as it seems.
+Composing a dashing and coquettish message is not as difficult as it seems.
 Just as there are tips and tricks with flirting in real life, there are rules (and shortcuts) with flirting online.
-So how do you turn your drab little “Hi, my name is…” email into a sparkling, enchanting, tantalizing series of bon mots sure to send any reader into throes of ecstatic bliss?
-Harness all your writing ability, and get ready to become a veritable Lord Byron, because it’s not as hard as it seems.
-Here are some tips on how you can use your pen as Cupid uses his arrow, piercing the hearts of everyone around you with the undeniable magnetism and sublimity of your belles-lettres.
+So how do you turn your drab little “Hi, my name is…” message into a sparkling, enchanting, tantalizing series of bon mots sure to send any reader into throes of ecstatic bliss?
+Harness all your writing ability, and get ready to become a veritable Lord Byron, because it’s not as hard as it seems!

-Do not be tempted by the easy compliment, the waiting cliché
+Do not be tempted by the easy compliment or a cliché

 It’s too easy, too cheap, to fall prey to the easy compliment and the ready cliché.
-It’s like giving someone a ready-to-wear email when you can easily whip up some homemade haute couture.
+It’s like giving someone a ready-to-wear message when you can easily whip up some homemade haute couture.
 Think about it.
-For this foxy individual whom you’ve set your eye on, getting another email that simply says “you’re a hottie” or “hey what’s up” is probably about as exciting as breathing.
-They’re so used to it, they barely notice it anymore.
-If you choose to compliment, dole out a real beauty, something you’ve thought of and created just for the person.
+For this awesome individual whom you’ve set your eye on, getting another message that simply says You’re a hottie or hey what’s up is probably about as exciting as breathing.
+Online daters are so used to it, they barely notice it anymore.
+If you choose to compliment, dole out a real beauty, something you’ve thought of and created just for that person.
 It doesn’t have to be beautiful poetry.
 All it has to do is not be the same old boring crap this person hears day in and day out.

 Metaphors and similes, when used in moderation, are your friends